Pennyroyal Tea: Critical reception

-Reviewing In Utero for Rolling Stone, Fricke wrote, "In the sepulchral folk intro of 'Penny Royal Tea,' Cobain almost sounds like Michael Stipe at the beginning of R.E.M.'s Drive'—before the heaving, fuzz-burnt chorus comes lashing down with a vengeance."
+Reviewing In Utero for Rolling Stone, Fricke wrote, "In the sepulchral folk intro of 'Penny Royal Tea,' Cobain almost sounds like Michael Stipe at the beginning of R.E.M.'s 'Drive'—before the heaving, fuzz-burnt chorus comes lashing down with a vengeance."
 In his review of the album for the NME, John Mulvey wrote that "Pennyroyal Tea" was "a terrific song – straightforward, insidious, oddly moving," but that "the guitars don't scream enough, the chorus doesn't tower like it should, and overall it's the one real 'Call Butch Vig' moment."

 Legacy

-In 2004, the NME ranked "Pennyroyal Tea" at number six on their list of the 20 Greatest Nirvana Songs Ever.
-The same year, Q included the song on their list of 12 Album Tracks That Should Have Been Singles, But Weren't, at number two.
+In 2004, the NME ranked "Pennyroyal Tea" at number six on their list of the "20 Greatest Nirvana Songs Ever."
+The same year, Q erroneously included the song on their list of "12 Album Tracks That Should Have Been Singles, But Weren't", at number two.
 In 2015, Rolling Stone placed it at number 11 on their ranking of 102 Nirvana songs.
+Stephen Thomas Erlewine ranked it at number 17 on his list of Nirvana's "30 greatest songs" for The A.V.
+Club in 2023.